 Case Details

 A patient lacks the necessary bone to support dental implants in the upper left quadrant and therefore requires a bone augmentation procedure.
-A bone bone block graft is harvested from the patient’s lower jaw (donor site) and 2 bone shields (aka bone shells, bone veneers or bone plates) are created from it.
-In addition, Bone chips and bone particulate are harvested from the patient as well and are all placed into the upper left quadrant (recipient site) along with growth factors.
+A bone bone block graft is harvested from the patient’s lower jaw (donor site) and 2 bone block veneers (aka bone shields, bone shells, bone blades or bone plates) are created from it.
+In addition, Bone chips and bone particulates are harvested from the patient as well and are all placed into the upper left quadrant (recipient site) along with growth factors.
 After extracting a hopeless tooth and another tooth with root tip fragments, a vertical augmentation of the ridge is implemented by placing and fixating the 1st bone shield at the desired height for the desired new bone growth.
-The 2nd bone shield is placed and fixated sideways to provide a protective barrier for the autogenous bone graft during the healing phase.
-The area is then allowed to heal for a minimum of 3 months before the dental implants are placed.
+The 2nd bone shield is placed and fixated sideways or perpendicular to the 1st bone shield to provide a protective barrier for the autogenous bone graft during the healing phase.
+The area is then allowed to heal for a minimum of 4 months before the dental implants are placed.

 Before